 COLLABORATIONS

 So, if teasing unnecessary suffering out of the system was our first design cue, then tending to dignity by way of the senses, by way of the body — the aesthetic realm — is design cue number two.
-Now this gets us quickly to the third and final bit for today; namely, we need to lift our sights, to set our sights on well-being, so that life and health and healthcare can become about making life more wonderful, rather than just less horrible.
+Now this gets us quickly to the third & final bit for today; namely, we need to lift our sights, to set our sights on well-being, so that life & health & healthcare can become about making life more wonderful, rather than just less horrible.
 Beneficence.

 Dr B J Miller

-Hospice and palliative medicine physician, author and speaker
+Hospice & palliative medicine physician, author & speaker

 Collaborations